ddancho/responsive-landing-page-pwa/README.md

 The app url : http://localhost:3000/

-Press f12 to start the dev tools and activate responsive design mode, try it on the various devices...
+Start Chrome, press f12 to start the dev tools and click on Lighthouse tab, check Progressive Web App (Categories) check Mobile (Device) and click on Generate Report, all marks sould be green (tested on Linux Mint and Chrome ver 99.0.4844.51)